Sign In Register

 Safety Score

-Potter has an average annual temperature of 49°F (10°C).
+Potter experiences four distinct seasons with an average annual temperature of 49°F (10°C).
 Winters average 29°F in January while summers reach 74°F in July.
-Annual precipitation is 18.2 inches.
+The area gets 316 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 18.2 inches (drier than the 38-inch national average).
+The area receives 28.8 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 4,413 feet.

 Temperature